LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 **Please note:** Every LiveEngage account sits on one of our three farms.
 Your account’s farm is indicated in the account URL, for example: \[https://z1.le.liveperson.net/a/19935036/\]

-The three farms, and their timezones, are as follows:
+The three farms, and their time zones, are as follows:

 * Z1 = Virginia, North America.
-The timezone for the Virginia farm is EST.
+The time zone for the Virginia farm is EST.
 * Z2 = UK.
-The timezone for the UK farm is GMT (or GMT+1 during Daylight Saving Time).
+The time zone for the UK farm is GMT (or GMT+1 during Daylight Saving Time).
 * Z3 = Sydney, Australia.
-The timezone for the Sydney farm is AEST.
+The time zone for the Sydney farm is AEST.

 ## Evolution of LiveEngage BI